c0mm4nd/GxMiner/README.md

 1. Start the miner with "failed to alloc mem for dataset" error or "failed to alloc mem for cache" error, how to deal?

 - Check your platform support large/huge page or not. if not, set `--huge-page=false`(not recommended).
+- `sysctl -w vm.nr_hugepages=1250` on linux(change 1250 to 2500 if you have 2 NUMA).
 - Check whether you have enough page.
 If not, clear it.
 - https://github.com/tevador/RandomX/issues/100#issuecomment-510484859